google/fuzzer-test-suite/engine-comparison/tutorial/abTestingTutorial.md

 can start monitoring the coverage graphs produced by the dispatcher at
 <https://storage.googleapis.com/fuzzer-test-suite-public/afl-libfuzzer/index.html>.

-When all trials have completed and the dispatcher is finished processing all snapshots, the dispatcher will automatically shut down, and the pipe to your terminal will be closed.
+When all runners have finished and the dispatcher is finished processing all snapshots, the dispatcher will automatically shut down, and the pipe to your terminal will be closed.
 When this happens, you'll see an error message similar
 to: